yash2919/Talent-Palette/README.md

 # WebDAss6
 Assignment 6 Web Design

-# Talentconnect
+# TalentPalette

-Talentconnect is a platform designed to bridge the gap between professional networking and social interaction, tailored for creative professionals.
+TalentPalette is a platform designed to bridge the gap between professional networking and social interaction, tailored for creative professionals.
 It blends the formal aspects of LinkedIn with the engaging social experience of Instagram.

 ## Table of Contents